smartepsh/ex_leiden/README.md

 The Leiden algorithm improves upon the Louvain method by addressing the resolution limit problem and ensuring communities that are well-connected internally.

+> **Note:** This is a work-in-progress implementation.
+The core algorithm structure is complete, but the API and result format may change before v1.0.

 > **Note:** For the best reading experience with properly rendered mathematical formulas, view this README on [GitHub](https://github.com/smartepsh/ex_leiden#readme).

 ## Installation